 Do you want to add some industrial pipe shelving to your home?
 DIY industrial shelves are easy to make and can be customized to any wall space regardless of the size.
 As open shelves, they provide a modern look and make it easy to access whatever you store on them.

-This pipe shelf tutorial might require an extra set of hands and some patience depending on the size and the type of walls in your house.
+This pipe-shelf project might require an extra set of hands and some patience depending on the size and the type of walls in your house.
 Follow the step-by-step instructions to learn how to make a pair of simple shelves that are perfect for a small space.